-Snowflake Software provides data exchange solutions via open standards for geospatial customers.
+Snowflake Software provides standards-based Open Data Exchange solutions.
 We have offices in Southampton, UK – famous for pioneers, adventurers and engineering advances (check out the Pilgrim Fathers, the Titanic and Spitfire airplanes) – and also in Washington DC, USA.

 In the beginning….